rehierl/abstract-properties/02-x-mathematics/03-0-relations/2-2-ex-sequences.md

 Based on the semantical expression associated with a particluar visualization one can determine that the visualization is supposed to represent the transitive reduction of the actual relation.
-One should therefore use the semantical expression specified **as a hint** towards what is being visualized.
+Hence, one should use semantical expressions **as a hint** towards what is being visualized.

-* "presequent-to" does not add up with only next items being connected
+* "presequent-to" does not add up with only adjacent items being connected
 * the visualization can be assumed to visualize a transitive reduction
 * one needs to think in regards to the transitive closure